 Determining why gender roles changed over time is a near-impossible task.
 “However, we can correlate shifts in gender relations with changing political and economic trends in Maya areas,” says Reese-Taylor. ”For example, social structures become much more varied and layered — it wasn’t just elites and commoners.
 You begin to see layers growing in the middle.”
 As society became more complex, new roles emerged and women assumed roles that increased their public presence.

 Tools of a Maya archaeologist

 To gather information on women’s roles in Maya societies, Reese-Taylor examines a wide variety of artifacts.
-A rich source of cultural information is the stelae, idealized sculptures or carvings of Maya royalty, with textual inscriptions describing events like battles, political alliances, marriages and religious ceremonies.
+There's a great deal of cultural information to be found in the stelae, which are idealized sculptures or carvings of Maya royalty, with textual inscriptions describing events like battles, political alliances, marriages and religious ceremonies.